Harry Potter and the Order of the Phoenix

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Harry actively chooses to lead Dumbledore's Army, agreeing to teach defensive magic to his fellow students in secret.
 This is his decision to become a leader and rebel against the Ministry's oppression, moving from passive victim to active resistance fighter., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-The analysis reveals that this crucial beat Umbridge is appointed Hogwarts High Inquisitor with authority to inspect teachers and control the school.
+Notably, this crucial beat Umbridge is appointed Hogwarts High Inquisitor with authority to inspect teachers and control the school.
 She discovers and raids the DA meeting, betrayed by Marietta Edgecombe.
 The students scatter as their secret rebellion is exposed.
 False defeat—what seemed like empowerment becomes their greatest vulnerability., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 97 minutes initiates the final act resolution at 71% of the runtime.
 The Order of the Phoenix arrives to rescue Harry and his friends, led by Sirius.
 Harry sees he isn't alone—the adults he thought had abandoned him come to fight alongside him.
 This synthesis of student resistance (DA training) and Order experience gives Harry renewed strength for the final confrontation., demonstrating the transformation achieved throughout the journey.